andy30sh/CPU-TaskScheduler-/README.md

 > [longest response time = maximum response time across customers in the given input]
 > [response time for a customer = index of the time slot where the customers plays for the first time minus index of time slot where the customer arrived]

-`Solutioin: New arrvied processes have higher priority for 1st run`
+`Solutioin: New arrvied processes have higher priority for first run`

 #### **Target 5 - less context switches:**